 - 23&Me Understanding Alpha-1 Antitrypsin Deficiency, 2017

-- Sophia Health Brain Mastery Mastermind and Mentorship, ongoing
+- Sophia Health Brain Mastery Mastermind and Mentorship

 - Regular Genova Diagnostics training, ongoing

 - Regular Regenerus Labs training, ongoing: Introduction to Cyrex Laboratories – Jean Bellin CEO Cyrex Laboratories ; Part 1 – Array 2 -Intestinal Antigenic Permeability Test “Array 2” – Antony Haynes ; Part 1b – Array 5 – Multiple Auto Immune Reactivity Screen – Antony Haynes ; Part 2 – Array 3 – Wheat/Gluten Proteome Reactivity Screen – Robyn Puglia ; Part 3 – Array 4 – Gluten Associated Cross Reactive Foods and Food Sensitivity – Christine Bailey ; Part 4 – Array 11 – Chemical Immune Reactivity Screen – Antony Haynes ; Part 5 – Array 20 – Blood Brain Barrier Permeability – Antony Haynes ; Part 6 – Array 6 – Diabetes AutoImmune Reactivity Screen – Robyn Puglia ; Part 7 – Array 7 & 8 – Neurological & Joint AutoImmune Reactivity Screen – Christine Bailey